Yoast/wordpress-seo/readme.txt

 #### Bugfixes

 * Fixes a bug where ending a _How-To_ or _FAQ_ block element with a backslash would generate errors when re-opening a saved post.
-* Fixes a bug where fatal errors occurred when using a plugin that hooks into `views_edit-{$post_type}` but did not return an array as expected.
 * Fixes a bug where next and prev links in query loop would be wrong when disabling `Inherit query from template`.
-* Fixes a bug where some custom post types such as Divi layouts could be experiencing problems after activation or deactivation of Yoast SEO.
+* Fixes a bug where some custom post types such as Divi layouts would experience problems after activation or deactivation of Yoast SEO.
 * Fixes a bug where the `ProfilePage` schema node would not be valid when it was manually chosen for a page.
+* Fixes a bug where using a plugin that hooks into `views_edit-{$post_type}` would generate fatal errors when the plugin returned an unexpected array.

 #### Other